 Since then, writing has been ebbing and flowing as I move ever-forward through the tribulations of young professional self-identity.
-I currently work as an editor for a group of tourism publications in the Hawaiian Islands—but hope to return to university for an advanced degree in English and start a new career in college-level education next fall.
+I started this blog during my tenure as an editor for a tourism publisher in the Hawaiian Islands—but am now pursuing a Master’s Degree in Linguistics with no idea what it will realistically lead to next.

-I hope that keeping a blog helps hone my writing skills in preparation for this new path, keeps me focused on the interests most dear to me and, maybe, reignites my passion for spying on my neighbors.
+I hope that keeping a blog helps hone my writing skills in preparation for whatever comes next, keeps me focused on the interests most dear to me and, maybe, reignites my passion for spying on my neighbors.

 Relax, it’s a joke.
 Put the phone down.